CA GROWN Blog

 Making sweet potato casserole isn’t a task that is hard at all.
 It just takes time and valuable real estate in the oven.
-To make things easier on me when prepping this side dish for Thanksgiving I like to roast the sweet potatoes and toast the pecan topping the day before intend to serve.
-So all that is left really is to brown the butter, assemble the casserole components, and warm through in the oven.
+To make things easier when prepping this side dish for Thanksgiving, I like to roast the sweet potatoes and toast the pecan topping the day before I intend to serve it.
+Doing this means that all that is left on the day of is to brown the butter, assemble the casserole components, and warm through in the oven.

 Rosemary & Sage Brown Butter

 Brown butter is made by cooking unsalted butter long enough to turn the milk solids brown while cooking out any water present in the butter.